 Please review the RFO protocols on eligibility requirements of fossil fueled generation to make sure your resource qualifies.
 In general, resources that use natural gas can purchase that commodity through SDG&E; however, those purchases will not be part of the contract from this RFO.
 SDG&E is only purchasing distribution capacity from this RFO and won't entertain a tolling agreement structure.
 For potential new gas service and applicable rates, please contact SDG&E's customer service.
-Please keep in mind that SDG&E cannot guarantee what those rates will be in the future.
+Please keep in mind that the price of natural gas fluctuates from year to year so SDG&E cannot guarantee what those rates will be in the future.